These instructions are only for Linux systems.

 See the Arch Linux wiki for information about improving virtual memory parameters.

-Disabling the Steam runtime using through command line variables is not enough to use native libraries on TF2 as the TF2 launcher script shades in some libraries.
+The automatic Steam runtime host library pinning is not enough to use native libraries on TF2 as the TF2 launcher script shades in some libraries.

 TF2_FOLDER/bin and delete

 libtcmalloc_minimal.so.4.
 Now, Team Fortress 2 will not be able to load these libraries.
 The system will have to provide them, so make sure you have the 32-bit/multilib versions of

 It’s unknown if you can be VAC banned for this, but it is modifying libraries, which should be restricted by VAC.
 So, do it at your own risk.
 I am not responsible for any VAC bans you may receive.